-Disasters such as earthquakes, hurricanes, wildfires, and nuclear incidents threaten the safety of Americans at home: now and in the future.
+Disasters such as earthquakes, hurricanes, wildfires, and nuclear incidents threaten the safety of Americans at home: now, and in the future.
 Whether these disasters occur in large urban areas or isolated rural communities, they often result in evacuations.
-Most evacuations in the United States occur by private automobile; however, a significant portion of the U.S. population lacks access to a person vehicle and relies on mass transit.
+Most evacuations in the United States occur by private automobile; however, a significant portion of the U.S. population lacks access to a personal vehicle and relies on mass transit.
 Others live on islands and in isolated communities with limited roads for vehicle evacuation.

 Project Team